hwaaaaanii/hwaaaaanii.github.io/_tabs/about.md

 ## Research Interest

-Focused on data-centric AI, I am dedicated to advancing Computer Vision (CV) and Natural Language Processing (NLP).
-My work at DISL. aims to push AI boundaries and solve real-world challenges.
+Focused on data-centric AI, I am dedicated to advancing Natural Language Processing (NLP), with a particular focus on research in the Retrieval-Augmented Generation (RAG) System.
+My work at DISL aims to push AI boundaries and solve real-world challenges.

 ## Certificates